The best family short break ideas in the UK

 The UK has some incredible wild landscapes to explore and endless villages with inviting pubs and cafes to refuel in.
-Some of my favourite family holidays have been in the UK: an October city break in York; playing on Camber Sands beach in February; and camping in Wiltshire during the May half term.
-Hopping in the car for a two night family short break, even just an hour or so from home, can feel like a much longer holiday if it’s a break from the norm.
+Some of my favourite family holidays have been in the UK: an October half term city break in York; playing on Camber Sands beach during a February half term break; and camping in Wiltshire during the May half term holiday.
+Hopping in the car for a two night family long weekend, even just an hour or so from home, can feel like a much longer holiday if it’s a break from the norm.
+A last minute weekend away with kids is a great way to reconnect as a family.

-So, with help from a great group of family travel bloggers, I’ve put together a list of 18 diverse family short break ideas in the UK, from the Isle of Wight to the Isle of Skye.
+So, with help from a great group of family travel bloggers, I’ve put together a list of diverse family short break ideas in the UK, from a family escape on the Isle of Wight to a family getaway on the Isle of Skye.
 I hope you find a destination in here which appeals to your family.
+Do let me know in the comments below if there’s a destination for a family getaway which I should add to this list.

 by Marianne at Mum on the Move